rajasvu/js-coding-practice/README.md

-# js-coding-practice
+# Javascript coding/learning
-Repository to capture learning on javascript language
+This archive is to capture learning on javascript language with testing being the focus area